RandyGaul/cute_framework/docs/topics/application_window.md

 ## Resizing Windows

 If you've already learned about [Low Level Graphics](https://randygaul.github.io/cute_framework/#/topics/low_leveL_graphics) this section will make more sense.
 The application has its own internal canvas.
-A canvas is a graphical texture the application can render onto.
+A canvas is a graphical texture the application can render upon.
 The app's built-in canvas automatically gathers up all drawings from [`cute_draw.h`](https://randygaul.github.io/cute_framework/#/api_reference?id=draw) and displays them onto the screen.
 Whenever the app is resized you may want to also resize the app's internal canvas.

 Check out the sample on [Window Resizing](https://github.com/RandyGaul/cute_framework/blob/master/samples/window_resizing.cpp) for a full example of auto-resizing the app's internal canvas (or not).